Requesting a Search

 Required Advertisement Text (Faculty Lines)

-The required advertisement text (faculty lines) can be found in the advertisement template for FSAT, in the Letters, Templates, + Forms section of the Toolbox.
+The required advertisement text (faculty lines) can be found in the advertisement template for FSAT, in the Letters, Templates, + Forms section of the Faculty Affairs Resources page.

 Required Advertisement Text (Affirmative Action)

-The required advertisement text (affirmitive action) can be found in the advertisement template for FSAT, in the Letters, Templates, + Forms section of the Toolbox.
+The required advertisement text (affirmitive action) can be found in the advertisement template for FSAT, in the Letters, Templates, + Forms section of the Faculty Affairs Resources page.

 Required Advertisement Text (California Pay Transparency)

-The required advertisement text (CPT) can be found in the advertisement template for FSAT, in the Letters, Templates, + Forms section of the Toolbox.
+The required advertisement text (CPT) can be found in the advertisement template for FSAT, in the Letters, Templates, + Forms section of the Faculty Affairs Resources page.
 Additional guidance regarding the California Pay Transparency Law including an implementation guide and assistance determing pay ranges can be found here.